Guidelines for Helicopter Utilization

 - Penetrating injuries to the chest, abdomen, head, neck or groin

-- Prolonged extrication time exceeding 30 minutes
+- Prolonged extrication exceeding 30 minutes

 - Critical Care Advanced Life Support exceeds routine use of cardiac monitor, oxygen and IV fluid maintenance or a specialty-care environment is required that cannot be provided by ground ambulance.

-Patient's condition requires transfer to an institution with a higher level of care and air-medical transport would significantly reduce the"out of hospital" and transport time.
+- Patient's condition requires transfer to an institution with a higher level of care and air-medical transport would significantly reduce the"out of hospital" and transport time.